Nikos-K/devops-api-challenge/README.md

 ## Solution Overview & Toolstack
 ![HomePage](https://github.com/Nikos-K/devops-api-challenge/blob/master/img/architecture.jpg)

-This project makes use of the following toolstack in order to built, test and deploy a highly available& scalable "Hello World" application.
+This project makes use of the following toolstack in order to built, test and deploy a highly available & scalable "Hello World" application.
 Built-in features include: zero-downtime automated deployments, canary type deployments for the prod environment, automated roll-backs, integrated testing (linting, unit, integration), aggregated logging and monitoring.

 **Toolstack**
 * [Serverless](https://serverless.com/framework/docs/): is a CLI tool that allows users to build & deploy event-driven serverless microservices on different cloud providers.
 It was chosen for this project as it allowed to quickly build and deploy an API application that is highly available & scalable in AWS, as well as to benefit from plugins providing features such as Canary deployments.
 The serverless deployment code is stored in the [serverless.yml](serverless.yml) file.